 We are Hartsville, the home of visionary leaders in industry, education, and the arts.
 We are an exceptional southern community working together towards a bright future.

 Hartsville traces its origins to Thomas Edward Hart, who came to the area in 1817 and built a plantation along Black Creek.
 His son, John Lide Hart, developed Hartsville Plantation in what is now downtown, creating a carriage factory, steam-powered sawmill, grist mill and more.

 Early community leader James Lide Coker played an extremely influential role in Hartsville’s development.
-He and his family would develop a seed company, oil mill, fertilizer plant and the iconic J.L.
+He and his family would go on to develop a seed company, oil mill, fertilizer plant and the iconic J.L.
 Coker & Company General Store, housed in a massive brick storefront which remains a downtown landmark.
-The Coker’s also created Welsh Neck High School, the forerunner of Coker College, as well as the Southern Novelty Company, the predecessor to Sonoco Products Company, a major provider of packaging, industrial products and more.
+The Coker’s also created Welsh Neck High School, the forerunner of Coker University, as well as the Southern Novelty Company, which is the predecessor to Sonoco Products Company, a major provider of packaging, industrial products and more.
 Hartsville received its town charter on Dec.
 11, 1891, in a period of growing industry, business, and a booming population.

 Hartsville is today a center of industry, education, and reinvention – the South Carolina Governor’s School for Science and Mathematics, for example, has been built on the site of the Hartsville Cotton Mill.
 Possessing a downtown full of historic sites, access to Prestwood Lake and an ongoing array of quality-of-life projects from recreational facilities, special events and community development opportunities, Hartsville remains a small town full of innovation and opportunity.